 Community & Social Service Occupations

-The most recent data of the U.S. Bureau of Labor Statistics (2019) states the following:
+The most recent data from the U.S. Bureau of Labor Statistics (2021) states the following:

 Community & Social Service Jobs